American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/05-understanding-data.md

 Last edited: July 2023

 **Suggested Citation**<br></br>
-Liao, Y. Introduction.
+Liao, Y. Understanding Data.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 Once data are successfully read in (see how `EdSurvey` supports reading-in data for each study in [Chapter 4](#dataAccess)), users can use the commands in the following sections to understand the data.